zavetsec/Invoke-ADSecurityAudit/README.md

 All queries use server-side LDAP filtering.
 Runtime depends on DC hardware, network latency, GPO/OU complexity, and group nesting depth.

+> **Note on LAPS check (`-CheckLAPS`):** enumerates all Windows computer objects with LDAP.
+On domains with 27k+ computers this adds ~5–10 minutes and may cause temporary high load on the query.
+Disabled by default.

 ---

 ## Output

 ### HTML report — single self-contained file

+Saved to the script directory by default.
 No external dependencies.
 Works fully offline.

 - Risk level banner with risk score
 - Severity stat badges (CRITICAL / HIGH / MEDIUM / LOW / total)